Adoption Guide

 Depending on your role, you will use the different APIs to perform Booking and Bill of lading documentation processes.

-• As a shipper, you place a booking to the carrier, submit the shipping instructions and receive the draft and final B/L issued by the carrier.
+• As a shipper or cargo owner, you place a booking to the carrier, submit the shipping instructions and receive the draft and final B/L issued by the carrier.
 By using the DCSA Booking and B/L standards APIs, there is no manual intervention in the process, eliminating the risk of data discrepancy and B/L amendments linked to clerical errors.

 • As a freight forwarder, you are appointed by the shipper to act on their behalf.
 You will enjoy the same benefits as a shipper in implementing the DCSA Booking and B/L standards.